A pint-sized solution to food waste

 The way we produce our food is responsible for all this1 – and yet, a third of food goes to waste.

-To stop this from happening we need planet-loving, carbon-cutting companies, like Toast Ale, to fast-forward change.
+To stop this from happening we need green, carbon-cutting companies, like Toast Ale, to fast-forward change.
 We sat down with its COO, Louisa Ziane, to talk about their ingenious idea of changing things for the better.
 Here’s how it went.

 So, who are Toast Ale?

 We brew all our beer with surplus fresh bread that would otherwise go to waste.
 We work with sandwich manufacturers, replacing a third of the malted barley in our brewing process with the heel end of the loaf.
 And then we give all our profits to charities who are fixing the food system.

 Creating beer from bread has been around for thousands of years, but it was in 2015 that Tristram Stuart, our Toastmaster, first came across this idea at the Brussels Beer Project, Belgium.